Birational motives, I: pure birational motives: Examples

 \begin{conj} For any two adequate pairs $(A,\sim),(A,\sim')$ with $A\supseteq \Q$ and $\sim\ge \sim'$, and any $M\in \Mot_\sim(F,A)$, $\Ker(\End(M)\to \End(M_{\sim'}))$ is nilpotent.
 (We say that the kernel of $\Mot_\sim(F,A)\allowbreak\to \Mot_{\sim'}(F,A)$ is \emph{locally nilpotent}.) \end{conj}

-Since $\rat$ is the coarsest (\resp $\num$ is the finest) adequate equivalence relation, this conjecture is clearly equivalent to the same statement for $\sim =\rat$ and $\sim'=\num$, but it may be convenient to consider it for selected adequate equivalence relations.
+Since $\rat$ is the finest (\resp $\num$ is the coarsest) adequate equivalence relation, this conjecture is clearly equivalent to the same statement for $\sim =\rat$ and $\sim'=\num$, but it may be convenient to consider it for selected adequate equivalence relations.
 For example: